nitosan/GearVRf-docs/docs/tutorials/simple_vr_app.md

 ## Overview
-After setting up GearVR Framework, let's create our first VR app and learn a few very important concept in the process.
+After setting up GearVR Framework, let's create our first VR app and learn a few very important concepts in the process.

 ## Create Project
 The easiest way to create a GearVR Framework project is by copying the [template project](https://github.com/nitosan/GearVRf-template)

 ## Project Structure
-Before we start, let's take a look at some essential parts of fo a GearVR Framework app
+Before we start, let's take a look at some essential parts of a GearVR Framework app

 ![](/images/gvrf_tut1_project.png)